espocrm/documentation/docs/user-guide/mass-email.md

 ## Target Lists

-Target Lists contains the lists of Accounts, Contacts, Leads and Users records.
+Target Lists contains lists of Accounts, Contacts, Leads and Users records.
+Custom entities of the Person and Company types are supported too (as of v7.1).

 Users can populate target lists manually using _Select_ action on the corresponding panel on Target List detail view.
 There is an ability to make filtering and then select all results of the search.